getantidote/use-omz/README.md

 ## Differences

-A quick note on differences in behavior between OMZ and antidote-use-omz:
+A quick note on differences in behavior between OMZ and use-omz:

 - Oh-My-Zsh by default checks the security of directories in `fpath` when running `compinit`.
 This feature can cause slower performance, and can be disabled by setting `ZSH_DISABLE_COMPFIX=true`.
-If `ZSH_DISABLE_COMPFIX` isn't set at all, the default audit is performed. antidote-use-omz reverses this default behavior, so to re-enable it you should explicitly set `ZSH_DISABLE_COMPFIX=false`.
+If `ZSH_DISABLE_COMPFIX` isn't set at all, the default audit is performed. use-omz reverses this default behavior, so to re-enable it you should explicitly set `ZSH_DISABLE_COMPFIX=false`.

 - Oh-My-Zsh by default embeds metadata information in the `$ZSH_COMPDUMP` file.
-The way it does this is slow, so antidote-use-omz saves metadata in a separate cache file as a performance optimization.
+The way it does this is slow, so use-omz saves metadata in a separate cache file as a performance optimization.

 [antidote]:   https://github.com/mattmc3/antidote
 [omz]:        https://github.com/ohmyzsh/ohmyzsh